 Even a good negotiation may go differently than you hoped.
 Here’s how and when to soften a hard “no.”

 If your boss is on the fence, suggest a trial period, such as 90 days.
 Then, you can talk over what worked, what didn’t, and if it’s something you’re both on board with making more permanent.
 During the trial (and even after), be sure to uphold your end of the bargain to increase the chances the arrangement can become official.

 Re-evaluate during a review

 You may have more luck negotiating during a progress review.
-At that point, all of your accomplishments and efficiency will be top-of-mind for your boss.
+At that point, all your accomplishments and efficiency will be top-of-mind for your boss.
 It will also be the time to negotiate pay increases.
-Consider trading a smaller increase for fewer days to work.
-However, be sure you’re still getting paid a competitive rate for the work you produce, regardless of how many days it takes for you to do it.
+Consider trading a more minor increase for fewer days to work.
+However, be sure you’re still getting paid a competitive rate for the work you produce, regardless of how many days you take to do it.

 Your current company’s culture may not be friendly to the 4 day workweek.
 At that point, you’ll need to decide how important it is to you.
 If other businesses in your industry have warmed up to the idea, consider applying there.
 If and when you receive an offer, you may have more leg to stand on with your current employer, and they may finally grant your request.
 Or, you can leave and enjoy an extra day off at a company whose culture better suits you.